We’ve got lots of sports and countryside activities available this half term.

 Who we are

 North Norfolk District Council is the data controller and holds personal information.
 As a data controller, we are committed to protecting your privacy and processing your personal data in accordance with data protection legislation.
-This includes the Data Protection Act 1998, and also the EU General Data Protection Regulation (GDPR) and the new Data Protection Act when implemented.
+This includes the EU General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 The Council has a Data Protection Policy which provides information about how we process personal information.
 ‘Processing’ is a word used to describe the variety of ways in which your information can be used, held or dealt with.

 The Departmental Privacy Notices document how each Department within North Norfolk District Council processes personal information.